-If you’re leaving BC temporarily due to co-op placement or travel plans, you will continue being billed for your MSP payments.
+If you’re leaving BC temporarily due to a co-op placement or travel plans, you will continue being billed for your health-care coverage fee.

-- You can use the travel insurance included in your AMS/GSS Health and Dental Plan while paying for MSP when you are travel.
+You can use the travel insurance included in your AMS/GSS Health and Dental Plan only if covered by MSP (or other equivalent basic coverage such as private basic health insurance) when you are travelling.
 Make sure you understand MSP’s residency requirements.

 - Although MSP provides only limited coverage when you travel internationally, your AMS/GSS Health and Dental Plan does provide coverage.
 To use the travel insurance in your AMS/GSS Health and Dental Plan, you must also have basic insurance such as MSP or an equivalent.

 - The AMS/GSS Health and Dental Plan does not cover travel to your home country.

 - If you paid the MED/DENT fee (view your financial summary on the SSC) when you began your studies in September or January, you have the AMS/GSS Health and Dental Plan.
 This plan is valid until August 31.